Flotchet/bank_app/README.md

 ### Portfolio (6 working days)

-It's a scraping project aimed to obtain data in website that are very well protected against these practice.
+It's a scraping project aimed to obtain data in websites that are very well protected against these practices.

-It includes: data engineering.
+It includes: data scraping

 ### Projects Merging into a single app (4 working days)